A project of Food is Medicine Massachusetts

 Medically tailored meals (MTM) are meals developed to address the dietary needs of an individual’s medical condition by a Registered Dietitian Nutritionist.
 Individuals are referred by a healthcare provider or plan.

-Medically tailored food packages (MTFP) include a selection of minimally prepared grocery items selected by a Registered Dietitian Nutritionist or other qualified nutrition professional as part of a treatment plan for an individual with a defined medical diagnosis.
-The recipient of a medically tailored food package is typically capable of shopping for and picking up the food and preparing it at home, and is referred by a healthcare provider or plan.
+Medically tailored groceries (MTG) include a selection of minimally prepared grocery items selected by a Registered Dietitian Nutritionist or other qualified nutrition professional as part of a treatment plan for an individual with a defined medical diagnosis.
+The recipient of medically tailored groceries is typically capable of shopping for and picking up the food and preparing it at home, and is referred by a healthcare provider or plan.

 Produce prescriptions/produce prescriptions+ (PRx/PRx+) provide funds for free or discounted nutritious foods.
 Individuals must receive referrals from healthcare providers or plans after being identified as having or being at risk for diet-related diseases.